-3) why is the period called the 'Renaissance'?
+3) why is the period called the 'Renaissance'? because across Europe people wanted to 'revive' the ancient learning of Rome and Greece

-4)what was the written language in Europe? there was NO written language in Europe no its was very rare
+4)what was the written language in Europe? there was NO written language in Europe

 5) what written language was there?
-Latin

-6)was reading latin common?
+6)was reading latin common? no its was very rare

 7) give an example of someone who knew how to read latin?
-Erasmus they were under-developed and illiterate the renaissance, the reformation, the scientific revelation, the enlightenment, and the modern technology world which we live today.
+Erasmus

-8) describe Europe at that time?
+8) describe Europe at that time? they were under-developed and illiterate